CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 completed, etc).
 These are always progression items.

 ## How do I join an in-game lobby?
-1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
+1. Connect to the same multiworld slot using the Criminal Dawn client in the Archipelago launcher.
-2. Launch PAYDAY 2 (or restart it if it was already open) and click "Load Client Data".
+2. Launch PAYDAY 2.
-3. You can now connect to any other lobby in the same multiworld!
+3. You can now play with anyone else on the same slot!

 ## How do I see my current skills/perks/stat boosts?
 Clicking skills or perks in the inventory will open the upgrade menu.